Photo of the Day

 Also, could someone please tell me what the switches do on my Bigshot ABY pedal?
 I keep all the Output B switches in the down position (GND, POL, ISO).
 Please let me know if I am doing this wrong.
 Thank you for your help.

 MooreLoud.com - A tribute to Dick Dale.
-New videos uploaded
+New EP Louder Than Life available on bandcamp and website.

 Last edited: Feb 29, 2024 08:53:37